aartur/mschematool/README.md

 ```
 $ export MSCHEMATOOL_CONFIG=./config_tutorial.py
 ```
-(again, it's better to use an absoulte path so the `mschematool` command will work from any directory).
+(again, it's better to use an absolute path so the `mschematool` command will work from any directory).

 Doing work
 ==========